ritterim/rimdev-blog/_posts/2018-10-08-post-javascript-object-cloning.md

 [1,2,3,4,5]
 ```

-As you can see we can alter the newArray and push the integer of 5 in without altering the originalArray.
-This is nothing new and is covered for a basic of Javascript.
-There can be a basic gotcha when we need to clone objects.
-For this example, we are going to imagine we have an array of objects from the api.
-We want to display that data and all filtering is going to be only UI filtering.
-The idea is to take input from the user, clone the original array we got from the api and apply the filters without altering the original array.
-This is where deep cloning and shallowing cloning comes in.
-Below is way to “clone” this array.
+As you can see, we can alter the `newArray` and push the integer of 5 in without altering the `originalArray`.
+This is nothing new and is covered in basic Javascript, but there can be a gotcha when we need to clone objects.
+For this example, we are going to imagine we have an array of objects from the API.
+We want to display that data and filter it from the UI.
+The idea is to take input from the user, clone the original array we got from the API, and apply the filters without altering the original array.
+This is where deep cloning and shallow cloning comes in.
+Below is the way to "clone" this array.

 ```javascript
 let clientList = [